ncauwu/ncauwu/README.md

 When I’m not sketching layouts, you’ll probably find me exploring computer networks, IoT, and basically anything that sparks my curiosity.

-This page is my little learning corner, so please be kind and stay humble with me! 🚀
+This page is my little learning corner, so please be kind with me! 🐱

 ---
 `Certified cat person`